 Head over to any of Arlington’s five Commuter Store locations to apply with a cash payment.
 You must bring a current government-issued photo ID with your Arlington address shown, and sign-up with as little as $16.
 This program is designed to make access to Capital Bikeshare easier for Arlingtonians who don’t have a credit or debit card, or prefer to pay cash, to join.

-The Community Partners Program is a joint effort between Arlington and Washington, DC, to work with nonprofit organizations and government agencies to promote Capital Bikeshare of All by providing registration assistance, helmets, and training on how to ride bikes and to use the system.
+The Community Partners Program is a joint effort between Capital Bikeshare Member Jurisdictions to work with nonprofit organizations and government agencies to promote Capital Bikeshare for All by providing registration assistance, helmets, and training on how to ride bikes and to use the system.

 Members of Arlington’s Community Partners Program, include:

-Arlington Food Assistance Center, Phoenix Bikes, Arlington Partnership for Affordable Housing (APAH), Arlington County Healthy Living Program, AHC, Inc., Randolph Elementary School—Club de Madres and Our Stomping Ground.
+Arlington Food Assistance Center, Phoenix Bikes, Arlington Partnership for Affordable Housing (APAH), Arlington County Healthy Living Program, AHC, Inc., Randolph Elementary School—Club de Madres, Our Stomping Ground, REEP, SEEC, Arlington Neighbors Welcoming Afghans and Arlington Public Schools (Wakefield High School; Arlington Community High School; Arlington Career Center; & H-B Woodlawn Program) .

 For more information on this program, email info@BikeArlington.com.